First Aid for Treating Frostbite

 • Deep Frostbite – This is the most severe stage and affects all layers of the skin and may also affect other tissues below the skin.
 A medical professional must treat you at this stage to prevent, or combat any subsequent infections, cases of tetanus, gangrene, and to hopefully prevent the need for amputation.

-• The symptoms of deep frostbite are drastic changes in skin color, stiffness of or the inability to move joints or muscles, complete loss of the sensation of touch.
+• The symptoms of deep frostbite are drastic changes in skin color, stiffness of or discomfort with joints or muscles, complete loss of the sensation of touch.

 Frostbite Causes